Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: New solution of the Tayler-Spruit dynamo

 \subsection{Impact of stable stratification}

-The Tayler-Spruit dynamo is present in our simulations over almost two orders of magnitudes of $\overline{\Omega}/N$, which allow us to investigate the impact of stratification on the magnetic field geometry.
+The Tayler-Spruit dynamo is present in our simulations over almost two orders of magnitude of $\overline{\Omega}/N$, which allows us to investigate the impact of stratification on the magnetic field geometry.
 For a weak stratification ($\overline{\Omega}/N=0.5$), the 3D magnetic lines and the meridional slice of $B_s$ in Fig.~\ref{fig:TaylerMRI} show the presence of small-scale magnetic field around the equatorial plane, in addition to the Tayler modes on the polar axis.
-We argue that these equatorial modes are due to the MRI, like on the equatorial branch.
-Indeed, the instability is also driven by the radial and latitudinal magnetic pressure, and appears only when the stability criterion (Eq.~\ref{eq:MRIcrit}) is respected.
-Moreover, while $B_{\phi}^{m=0}$ is initially with a geometry ($\ell=2,m=0$), we observe local reversals around the equatorial plane, creating a more complex geometry (see meridional slice of $B_{\phi}^{m=0}$ in Fig.~\ref{fig:TaylerMRI}).
-Finally, $B_r^{m=0}$ is much weaker near the equator than close to the polar axis, where the Tayler-Spruit dynamo acts (see meridional slice of $B_{r}^{m=0}$ in Fig.~\ref{fig:TaylerMRI}).
-These indications are characteristic of the MRI in a spherical configuration~\citep{reboul2021a,reboul2022,meduri2024}.
+The instability producing these equatorial modes shares similarities with the azimuthal MRI.
+Indeed, while $B_{\phi}^{m=0}$ is initially with a geometry ($\ell=2,m=0$), we observe local reversals around the equatorial plane, creating a more complex geometry (see meridional slice of $B_{\phi}^{m=0}$ in Fig.~\ref{fig:TaylerMRI}).
+Moreover, $B_r^{m=0}$ is much weaker near the equator than close to the polar axis, where the Tayler-Spruit dynamo acts (see meridional slice of $B_{r}^{m=0}$ in Fig.~\ref{fig:TaylerMRI}).
+Finally, the instability is driven by the radial and latitudinal magnetic pressure, and appears only when the stability criterion (Eq.~\ref{eq:MRIcrit}) is respected.
+These indications are characteristic of the MRI that has already been studied in a spherical configuration~\citep{reboul2021a,reboul2022,meduri2024}.
+We must note that it is unclear whether this instability also taps into the energy associated with the toroidal magnetic field, like the instability driving the equatorial dynamo, because we only observe this instability in its nonlinear regime.